badmintoncryer/cdk-rds-dump/API.md

 ```

 - *Type:* string
+- *Default:* use database cluster's secret

-Database connection information stored in the Secrets Manager.
+Secret id for database connection information stored in the Secrets Manager.

 We recommend using the secret stored in the Secrets Manager as the connection information to the DB,
 but it is also possible to specify the user name and password directly.